On-demand dispatch for shredding and document destruction routes. The route shrinks to the bins that are actually full.

 Every stop records the bin, the location, the day, and what was actually in it.
 The history feeds route planning today and the documentation story in the next section, without extra paperwork.

 HIPAA, FACTA, GLBA, and NAID AAA certification all care about the same question: can the operator prove what happened to the documents and when.
-A service that happened but wasn’t logged didn’t happen for that purpose.
-A calendar isn’t a record.
-It’s a plan.
+If it wasn't documented, it didn't happen, at least not in an audit.
+A calendar isn't a record.
+It's a plan.

 ClearPath produces the record as a byproduct of running the route.
 Every bin has a service history.
 Every pickup is timestamped with location and fill level at collection.
 The data sits in the platform and exports to whatever an operator’s own customer, or their own auditor, wants to see.